dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_4.md

 A _parametric marking_ of $N$ is a function $\text{PM}: S → L[ℕ ∪ P]$ where $L[ℕ ∪ P]$ denotes linear expressions over $ℕ ∪ P$.
 For instance, a place in a marking could have $3 x + 5$ tokens where $x$ is a parameter.
+Note that we do not consider substraction as possible operator in linear expressions.

 A valuations of the parameters $ρ: P ⇒ ℕ$ give concrete values to the parameters $P$.